marcosfmartin/ria-dotnet-test/README.md

-# This repository concerns the coding test for Ria Transfer
+# This repository concerns the coding test for Ria Money Transfer

 1) ATM Cartridge problem
    This solution is in a Console App project called ATMCartridge.
 You can just run and it will print all possible solutions for the inputs in the test.